McFarlane Push-Pull Controls

 Custom Engine Controls

 Custom engine controls can be manufactured for aircraft not listed in the approved application charts.
 All McFarlane custom control cables are built to customer provided specifications.
-McFarlane custom engine controls duplicate the original customer supplied controls in regards to length, thread size and pitch, wear sleeve locations, diameter and travel length.
+McFarlane custom engine controls duplicate the original customer supplied controls in regards to length, thread size and pitch, wear sleeve locations, and travel length.
 McFarlane custom controls are manufactured to the same standards using the same materials, rigorous testing and inspections as our FAA-PMA products.
 Custom controls are not FAA-PMA approved.
 For ordering details, go to the Custom Engine Control Page.

 |OEM Part Number||McFarlane Part Number||Comment|